How Laundry Businesses Can Use Facebook Ads

 Step One: Set a Goal

-When you begin setting up a Facebook ad for your laundry service advertising, you’ll need to think about what your goals are for your ads.
-There are many different goals, but for your laundry business, you’re likely looking for people to come into your location and do their laundry.
+When you begin setting up a Facebook ad, you’ll need to think about what your goals are for your ads.
+There are many different types of goals – but for your laundry business, you’re likely looking for people to come into your location and do their laundry.

 As a general rule, your goal is going to fall into one of four categories: